-3.17 Middle School Social Events
+3.18 Middle School Social Events

 Middle School events, including dances, are held each year for students in grades five through eight.
 On occasion, outside guests are welcome to attend with a MS student.
 Many of these events are encapsulated during the school day and will require a Field Trip Permission form for students to participate.
-Parents will be notified of any social event taking place off campus and directions provided should students be picked-up from the social location.
+Parents will be notified of any social event taking place off campus.
 Cell phones are collected during Middle School events for appropriate social interaction.

-3.17.1 Dress Guidelines for Middle School Events
+3.18.1 Dress Guidelines for Middle School Events